Couscous Tabbouleh Salad

 What does tabbouleh taste like?

 I love tabbouleh because it’s so flavorful and refreshing.
-It’s full of a herby, lemon flavor and it’s such a perfect recipe for summer.
+It’s full of a herby lemon flavor, and it’s the perfect recipe for summer.

 Is couscous healthier than rice?

-Couscous has more protein than rice but brown rice does have more nutrients such as selnium, and manganese.
+Couscous has more protein than rice, but brown rice does have more nutrients, such as selenium and manganese.

 No ratings yet